-She is a Co-Principal Investigator of the Healthy Hearts Across Generations, which is examining cross-generational risk of cardiovascular disease in the Tulalip Native community.
-As an Investigator on an AIDS antiretroviral adherence project in China, she is integrating family caregivers in a culturally based intervention.
-Dr. Fredriksen-Goldsen is the author of three books and more than 50 peer-reviewed publications in such leading journals as the American Journal for Public Health, The Gerontologist and Social Work.
-Her book, Families and Work: New Directions in the Twenty-First Century (Oxford University Press), is the most comprehensive study to date of caregiving across the lifespan.
+She is a co-principal investigator of the Healthy Hearts across Generations, which is examining cross-generational risk of cardiovascular disease in the Tulalip Native community.
+As an Investigator on an HIV anti-retroviral adherence project in China, she integrated family caregivers in a culturally based intervention.
+Dr. Fredriksen-Goldsen is the author of three books and more than 75 publications in such leading journals as the American Journal for Public Health, The Gerontologist and Social Work.
+Her book, Families and Work: New Directions in the Twenty-First Century (Oxford University Press), is the most comprehensive study to date of care giving across the lifespan.

 As the previous associate dean for academic affairs at the School of Social Work, Dr. Fredriksen-Goldsen provided leadership, strategic direction and administrative oversight for all academic affairs and degree programs.
 In collaboration with faculty and program directors, she developed and monitored a strategic evaluation and planning process to insure innovative programming and assessment of all academic programs.
 She is currently serving her third term on the UW Faculty Senate and served as an active member on the Board of Associate Deans of the Health Sciences.